HEALTH, PHYSICAL EDUCATION AND MOVEMENT SCIENCES (HPE)

 HPE136 - Group Stationary Bicycling Credits: 1

 This course will introduce students to the cardiovascular activity of bicycling.
 It will improve the aerobic capacity of students by cycling in an indoor group exercise class.
 The class will also give the student the skills for riding a bicycle safely and within the laws of the road.
 Topics to be covered include riding within a target heart rate, flat, hill, and interval riding, lane riding, traffic laws, trail riding, compenents of a bicycle, and basic mechanicial mainteance.

 This course will introduce the participant to basic and intermediate volleyball skills and strategies.
 Topics to be covered will include historical background of volleyball, serving, forearm pass, overhead pass, setting, attacking, defensive and offensive formations and officiating principles.

-HPE151 - Planning and Organization for Physical Education Credits: 3
+HPE151 - Health Promotion, Fitness and Sports Programming Credits: 3

 HPE152 - Introduction to Physical Education Credits: 3